Axway-API-Management-Plus/apigateway-openlogging-elk/helm/README.md

 ## Enable User-Authentication

-Enabling user authentication in Elasticsearch is quite analogous to the Docker Compose variant.
-For a newly created Elasticsearch cluster, you generate passwords for the default users and then store them in your myvalues.yaml or in your own secrets.
+Enabling user authentication in Elasticsearch is quite analogous to the Docker Compose approach.
+For a newly created Elasticsearch cluster, you generate passwords for the default Elasticsearch users and then store them in your `myvalues.yaml` or in your own secrets.

 Run the following command to generate the passwords for the default users.